 The second story featured in this issue is once again written by Jeff Parker with art provided by Mike Mckone.
 This story entitled ‘Invasive Species’ sees Superman come into conflict with a giant Alien creature that looks to tear its way through the world.

 This tale instantly reminded me of the Japanese genre of Kaiju movies.
 Seeing Superman go up against a being that is only going on instinct and not motivated by malicious intent is very intriguing to see.
 Superman is reluctant to inflict any kind of damage on his unwitting adversary from the get go.
 This is totally on brand for me and I really appreciated it being highlighted by the creative team.

 Mike Mckone’s artwork in this story is sensational.
 Scale in this kind of story is so important considering the large proportions involved.
 Mike Mckone uses Superman perfectly to illustrate just how big the creature known as Kaigora is.
 The artwork combined with colours by Romula Fajardo Jr really brings the story to life, especially when it comes to locations and atmospheric changes.

-This is a fantastic issue that links together the events that took place in the prior story, which in turn ultimately shines a light on Brainiac.
+Man Of Tomorrow #9 is a fantastic issue that links together the events that took place in the prior story, which in turn ultimately shines a light on Brainiac.
 Writer Jeff Parker has placed Superman in two very unique situations that test the Man of Steel’s compassion and benevolence.
 Once again I find myself saying that I want to see MORE of Parker’s Superman, just like the rest of the teams that have been involved in this ongoing series.